 Environmental threats such as pesticides, heavy metals, pharmaceutical products such as hormones and antibiotics, persistent organic pollutants and the latest scandal of the forever chemicals - perfluoroalkyl substances (PFAS) are some of the threats which are cause for concern as well as the disinfection byproducts of HAAs, chlorate, and perchlorate.

-Disinfection byproducts, such as haloacetic acids (HAAs) have been routinely analysed by GC-MS but require additional sample preparation by either extraction or derivatization.
+Disinfection byproducts, such as haloacetic acids (HAAs) have been routinely analyzed by GC-MS but require additional sample preparation by either extraction or derivatization.
 Ion chromatography coupled to a mass spectrometer offers an alternative direct approach as discussed in this white paper covering the 9 HAAs proposed by the EU.

 PFAS is the latest hot topic in water.
 Analytical methods tend to involve manual solid-phase extraction (SPE) then HPLC coupled to a triple quadrupole or high-resolution accurate mass (HRAM) mass spectrometer.